-Having been a good high school athlete, loving to attend games and consuming sports information on-line and on TV make good fans and sports customers, but do not always result in someone who wants to or should work in the industry.
-Taking classes and working on projects, hearing from and meeting guest speakers and taking advantage of career counseling and internship opportunities is how sports business professionals strongly advice the Center help Penn State students decide if they want to work in the business.
+Having been a high school athlete, loving to attend games and consuming sports information on-line and on TV often make good fans and sports customers, but do not always result in someone who wants to or should work in the industry.
+Taking classes and working on projects, hearing from and meeting guest speakers, and taking advantage of career counseling and internship opportunities is how sports business professionals strongly advise CSBR help Penn State students decide if they want to work in the sports business area.

 Career counseling and networking resources help students seek interviews for off-campus sports internships and permanent jobs with sports teams and leagues, media organizations and sports-related companies, including in the Mid-Atlantic region which has the world’s greater concentration of professional sports teams, league offices, sports media companies, sports agencies along with companies which maintain sports advertising, sponsorship and endorsement operations.

 Another professional development path given the growing size and professionalism of the industry, is to leverage a functional business major and sports concentration and internships into a job in one of the industries whose business models include sports advertising, sponsorships and endorsements, such as automotive, consumer electronics, financial services, food and beverages, telecommunications and others which have sports marketing departments and divisions and/or use outside agencies to support these sports-related strategies and tactics.